club-eh/ctf-2023-challenges/hacking-through-time/README.md

 <details>
   <summary>Hints</summary>
   1. Tracing library calls might help.

   2. This ain't `exploit`: nothing's stopping you from hooking whatever you want.

-  3. """The `hacking-through-time-arm64` file is for ARM64 computers, such as newer Apple devices.
+  3. The `hacking-through-time-arm64` file is for ARM64 computers, such as newer Apple devices.
-  Most players will want the `hacking-through-time` file, for x86-64 computers."""
+  Most players will want the `hacking-through-time` file, for x86-64 computers.
 </details>

 <details>